 When Penetration Feels Impossible or Painful: A Beginner’s Guide to Vaginismus

-You might be experiencing something called vaginismus—a condition that affects more people than you’d think, and one that’s very real, very valid, and I’m going to break it down for you here.
+You might be experiencing something called vaginismus.
+A condition that affects more people than you’d think, and one that’s very real, and I’m going to break it down for you here.

 For some people, it feels like hitting a wall.